shalini-ds/OBJECT-DETECTION-USING-ImageAI/README.md

 ## Training a model to detect two objects that is cars and persons in an image.

-An open-source python library built to empower developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.
+ImagAI is an open-source python library built to empower developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.

 --------------------------------------------------------------------------------------------